consensus-shipyard/spacenet/deployment/README.md

 The following steps must be executed to deploy Spacenet:
 1. Install necessary packages, clone the Spacenet client (Lotus) code and compile it on the remote machines (`setup.yaml`).
-2. Generate the genesis block for the network and distribute it to all nodes (`generate-genesis.yaml`)
-3. Start the bootstrap node (`start-bootstrap.yaml`)
+2. Start the bootstrap node (`start-bootstrap.yaml`)
-4. Start the Lotus daemons on validator nodes (`start-daemons.yaml`)
+3. Start the Lotus daemons on validator nodes (`start-daemons.yaml`)
-5. Start the Mir validator processes on validator nodes (`start-validators.yaml`)
+4. Start the Mir validator processes on validator nodes (`start-validators.yaml`)

 These steps are automated for convenience in the `deploy-new.yaml` playbook.
 Thus, to deploy a fresh instance of Spacenet, simply run